brownsys/paralegal-osdi-2025-artifact/README.md

 The **benchmarker** relies on UNIX features (process groups) and can only run on a platform that supports it e.g. Linux and OSX.

+The **docker image** uses x86_64 architecture and will (in its entirety) only work on an x86_64 architecture machine.
+The analyzer and benchmarker seem to run fine even on ARM (tested on OSX) but some of the case study dependencies do not compile.

 ## Running the Docker Image